Complementary therapy care can be a very important component of a personalized treatment plan.

 - Relaxation techniques

-- Body-mind techniques such as yoga, meditation, the Feldenkrais Method
+- Body-mind techniques such as yoga, mindfulness meditation, the Feldenkrais Method

 - Gentle and controlled physical exercise including Pilates and soft martial arts such as Qi Gong